Rate Shopping Without Hurting Your Credit Score

 What is the rate-shopping window for mortgage inquiries?

-Under the FICO scoring models used in mortgage underwriting (FICO 5, 4, and 2), the rate-shopping deduplication window is 14 days .
+Under the FICO scoring models currently used in mortgage underwriting - FICO Score 2 (Experian), FICO Score 5 (Equifax), and FICO Score 4 (TransUnion) - the rate-shopping deduplication window is 14 days, meaning multiple mortgage inquiries within that period count as a single inquiry for scoring purposes. .
 Under newer FICO models used in consumer-facing credit products (FICO 8 and above), the window is 45 days.
 Because mortgage lenders use the older models, borrowers should plan to complete all applications within 14 days to ensure inquiry grouping.

 Can I get rate quotes without a hard credit inquiry?